 No one said it was easy!
 Institutions must grow in situ.
 Liberal Democracy is not the best system, just better than the alternatives which have been tried from time to time ... so far ...

 4. The Rice Doctrine as Cooperative Tit for Tat Policy.

 Ongoing global economic trade interactions & synergies confirmed there were cultural conflicts almost everywhere which begged for some sort of resolution.
 Drags on trade put costs up and output down thus lowering economic growth and real wages for everyone.

 Globalisation and Confrontation were emergent happenings.

-In 1999 The British Prime Minister outlined the context of globalisation and the confrontation of cultural values which required protection and clarified policy in a speech in Chicago, prior to the 9/11 terror and reconfirmed the policy in his Los Angeles speech in July 2006, again after re-election.
+In 1999 The British Prime Minister outlined the context of globalisation and the confrontation of the imposition of cultural values which required protection.
+Clarified policy in a speech in Chicago, prior to the 9/11 terror and reconfirmed the policy in his Los Angeles speech in July 2006, again after re-election.

 The ‘Rice Doctrine’ was confirmed in the USA in The President's inaugural address in 2005 after 9/11 and after re-election.